thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Subclassing UITableViewController

-Create a new subclass of UITableViewController called HUMEventViewController.
-UITableViewController is a subclass of UIViewController that has a tableView property and conforms to the `<UITableViewDataSource>` and `<UITableViewDelegate>` protocols.
-This means that we have to implement the `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:` so the tableView will know how many cells to display and what these cells will look like.
-You can remove any other `tableView:` methods you see in the implementation file.
+Create a new subclass of `UITableViewController` called `HUMEventViewController`. `UITableViewController` is a subclass of `UIViewController` that has a `tableView` property and conforms to the `<UITableViewDataSource>` and `<UITableViewDelegate>` protocols.
+This means that we have to implement the `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:` so the `tableView` will know how many cells to display and what these cells will look like.
+You can remove any other `-tableView:...` methods you see in the implementation file.

 	// HUMEventViewController.m